18F/handbook/_pages/policies/employee-resources-policies/deaf-hoh.md

  * It is standard practice to have two interpreters available to prevent them from having cognitive fatigue that would result in poor performance.
 At best, they would switch every 20-30 minutes and assist each other if they miss something.
  * Share slides, agendas, [glossaries](https://handbook.18f.gov/glossary/), or other materials with interpreters ahead of time.
  * Schedule interpreters to arrive at least 15 minutes prior to the event to allow the individuals and interpreters to meet beforehand, review any specialized vocabulary, and share individual preferences for communication and signing styles.
- * If possible, work with a consistent pool of interpreters so they can be familiar with TTS / GSA work culture and technical signs.
+ * If possible, work with a consistent pool of interpreters so they can be familiar with TTS/GSA work culture and technical signs.
 This will help avoid emotional labor of having to constantly educate new, different interpreters each time.
  * Keep points of contact for scheduling, coordinating, and payment to a minimum to avoid creating emotional labor for the interpreters.
  * People often use "interpreter" and "translator" interchangeably, and while they're similar, they differ.
 In general, an interpreter interprets spoken information in real-time, while a translator converts information from written/recorded materials.
 So when inquiring for an interpreter, don't make the mistake of calling them a translator.
  * Remember that interpreting goes both directions.
 Interpreters can convert spoken language into sign language and sign language into spoken language based on the group’s needs.